bethanyalicehall/routes-of-europe-MS1/README.md

 - Lobster, Special Elite, Skranji
     - These were used for the Route titles, I chose each one to be different and to stand out to add something extra to the route cards.

+For the logo, I added an icon to the text from Google fonts, this icon is called "Pin-drop"

+Font awesome was used for all of the social media icons in the footer.
+Font awesome icons were also used as food icons within the route cards.

 ---

 ## Features